luochen1990/json-strict/README.md

 -------

 - Automatic data mocking
-- Optional runtime type checking
 - Automatic smoke testing
 - Generate more kinds of documents (text, markdown, static html etc.)
 - Better documents about how to use this tool
 - Make this an npm script
+- Full Covered Unit Test

 Todo
 ----

 - Better Error Message
-- Unit Test
 - Automatic input forms generation
+- Editor for typed data
 - Recursive type definition